seokhh10/TakemyTime_IPA/README.md

    ## Description

-   An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+   This project is a dynamic social network web application designed to facilitate interaction and connection among users.
+Through this platform, users can create personal profiles, share their thoughts in the form of posts, react to content shared by their friends, and manage a list of friends.
+The application provides a robust and scalable backend built using Express.js, while leveraging MongoDB and Mongoose ODM to efficiently manage and query data.
+This application is structured to handle a large number of users and interactions, providing fast and reliable responses via RESTful API endpoints.
+It is designed to serve as a foundation for a fully functional social networking site, offering key features that enhance user engagement and community building.

    ## Table of Contents
    - [Features](#features)